AlbertShuxiangLi/uselatexandr/README.md

 # Writing A Paper Using LaTex and R
+- Step-by-step intruction written for beginners
-- Working example given please see "my...example.Rnw" along with bibexample.bib
+- Several working example given as "my...example.Rnw" along with bibexample.bib

 ## Tested with positive result on following platform
 - Windows 7 (Home or Ultimate)